hkqiu/DataAugmentation4SmallData/notebooks/README.md

 In addition, we also calculated the number of rotatable bonds and the number of rings for the candidate molecules, which helps us gain deeper physical insights.
 The code for this part can be found in the "Rot2Ring.ipynb" file.

+**Of note**
+Due to the extensive amount of data used in our experiments, if there are any parts of interest that we may have overlooked, please feel free to contact hkqiu@ciac.ac.cn or the corresponding author zysun@ciac.ac.cn.
+We would be happy to provide further information or address any inquiries you may have.